Want the perfect workout program?

 Note: Make sure to concentrate on contracting your quadriceps in this exercise and let your toes/knees point slightly out if more comfortable.

-Front squats with the Smith machine can be beneficial especially as you progress through your workout session so that even if fatigued you can focus on working your larger leg muscles instead of the smaller stabilizer muscles and the core.
-You can also take some stress off your wrists when doing front squats on the Smith machine because the bar is stabilized.
+Front squats with the Smith machine can be beneficial especially as you progress through your workout session so that even if you're fatigued, you can focus on working your larger leg muscles instead of the smaller stabilizer muscles and the core.

 Note: Keep core engaged throughout the movement.